simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 ### Understanding CPU Specifications

 When it comes to understanding CPU specifications, there are a few key factors to consider. **Clock speed** is one of the most important specifications, as it determines how quickly the processor can execute instructions.
 Another important factor is the **number of cores**, which determines how many tasks the CPU can handle simultaneously.
-Additionally, the **cache size** is important, as it stores frequently accessed data for faster retrieval.
+Also, the **cache size** is important, as it stores frequently accessed data for faster retrieval.
 Finally, the **TDP (Thermal Design Power)** rating indicates the amount of heat the CPU generates and the cooling system it requires.

 To summarize: